- the Department of Political and Social Sciences and the Department of Cultural Heritage of the University of Bologna (Italy),

 Students should also consider the accommodation and living expenses while staying in Corinth.

-Deadline for Application: 31 August 2020.
+31 August 2020, 15 September 2020.
 Applicants are strongly encouraged to apply early and avoid last-minute increased competition.

 The program invites graduates of Departments of domestic Universities and Higher Technological Institutes and graduates of recognized equivalent institutions abroad to submit their candidacy for enrollment.
 Applicant students should have a degree (at least second class honours) in a relevant field of study (e.g., Political Science, International Relations, Sociology, Cultural Studies, Economics and Law).
 Applicant students should also have excellent command of English.
 Previous professional experience and any other relevant skills (e.g., knowledge of other languages spoken in the Mediterranean) will be considered too.

 Students holding a first degree from a foreign institution: